yasmeenzoubi/GWAS-cad-pipeline/README.md

 [37] "STUDY ACCESSION"            "GENOTYPING TECHNOLOGY"
 ```

-I am interested in the columns "CHR_ID", "CHR_POS", "P-VALUE", the "SNPS" as these contain the SNPs, respective p-value, and the chromosome number and position it is located on.
+I am interested in the columns "CHR_ID", "CHR_POS", "P-VALUE", the "SNPS" as these contain the SNPs, respective p-values, and the chromosome number and position each SNP is located on.

 ## Manhattan plot
 A Manhattan plot is an illustraion that plots inidividual SNPs found in a dataset, where autosomal chromsomes (1-22) are represented on the x-axis and -log10(p-value) on the y-axis.
 They are called "Manhattan" as each plot resembles a "city skyline" where the taller the chromosome's corresponding SNPs are plotted, the more statistically significant it is.
 Therefore, it can be concluded that the chromosome possesses genes that exhibit a strong SNP signal in coronary artery disease.